OCA/sale-workflow/product_price_history/readme/DESCRIPTION.rst

-With this module you can see the history of purchase and sale prices.
+With this module you can see the history of cost and sale prices.